weigoxp/CNNGomoku/README.md

 # cnnGomoku
 665 project

-The program runs on cpu by default. to run on gpu, enable gpu mode of train() evaluate() in trainer.py and PolicyValueNet() in torchCNN.py
+The program runs on cpu by default.
+To run on gpu, enable gpu mode of train() evaluate() in trainer.py and PolicyValueNet() in torchCNN.py
+More training data in sgf.zip